ARTIST RESOURCES

 Apply to participate in the Cottonwood Art Festival as an exhibiting artist.

-Stay the night in Richardson at the official host hotel of Cottonwood.
+Stay the night in Richardson at the official host hotel of Cottonwood at a discounted rate!

 Cottonwood Art Festival is committed to enriching lives through arts education and experiences by continuing to engage, enhance, and inspire the creativity of Richardson and surrounding communities.
 Through local partnerships with the Richardson Independent School District, Cottonwood has the ability to inspire creativity and provide innovative support to young aspiring artists, via the Emerging Artist Program and Visiting Artist Program.